Fateh-110: Iran

 As of 2017, Iran is assessed as having less than 100 launchers for all Fateh-110 variants.
 Iran used the Fateh-110B against Kurdish dissidents in Iraq in 2018.
 It is believed that during the January 8, 2020 missile attack of the US military bases in Iraq, Iran used the Fateh-110 missile.

 Syria

 On 3 and 5 May 2013, Israel said it had hit a shipment of Fateh-110 in Syria that were "destined for Hezbollah".
 Israel said it would not tolerate "game changing weapons" falling into the hands of Hezbollah.
 On 18 May Israeli media claimed that the Syrian army had aimed a battery of Tishreen missiles, Syria's version of Iran's Fateh-110, at Tel Aviv according to reconnaissance satellites.
 These missiles are believed to see possible use as a deterrent against further Israeli airstrikes on Syrian targets.

-According to two unnamed U.S. military officials, the Syrian Government fired at least two Fateh A-110 missiles in late December 2012.
+According to two unnamed U.S. military officials, the Syrian Army fired at least two Fateh A-110 missiles in late December 2012.
 The firing of these missiles appeared to be an effort to more precisely target Syrian rebels.

 In late November 2014, Iranian and Lebanese sources confirmed that Hezbollah had received Iranian Fateh-110 guided ballistic missiles and inducted them into their missile arsenal.
 With a 250–350 km range, Fateh-110 missiles fired from Lebanon could hit targets anywhere in Israel up to the northern Negev.
 Israel has regarded deliveries of such missiles as justification for preemptive response, as the previous year it attacked missile shipments, transport convoys, and storage sites in Syria and Lebanon to prevent these and other missile types from being acquired by Hezbollah.

 Iraq

-Fateh-110 missiles were allegedly used in the Erbil missile strikes.
+On 13 March 2022, 12 Fateh-110 missiles were used in the Erbil missile strikes.
+On 15 January 2024, Fateh-110 missiles were reportedly launched during the Erbil attack.